ubgultra/ubgultra.github.io/Rigtools.md

 Click on the "Network" tab, wait a couple seconds and double click the gray box

-Click the extension id button and paste in your blocking extension's id (it has to be installed by administrator and it has to have the ability to manage other extensions) (For Lightspeed the ID is
+Click the extension id button and paste in your blocking extension's id (it has to be installed by administrator and it has to have the ability to manage other extensions) (For Lightspeed the ID is adkcpkpghahmbopkjchobieckeoaoeem)

-Click the fifth button (P5) to kill the current extension or click the third button (P3) and paste in the specific extension's id u want to kill (image below)
+Click Remove Bloat, then confirm, then press Disable Injected Extension

 Note: After using rigtools, the chrome.management page will always be located at filesystem:chrome-extension://ext-id/temporary/index.html.
 It is recommended to bookmark this page as it persists after shutdown and is only overwritten by using rigtools again